What is OpenAPS?

 Do I have to know programming or be technical to build an OpenAPS?

-- No, but you DO have to be willing to learn a few technical things.
-(Not necessarily a programming language, but basics like Linux command line.)
+- No, but you DO have to be willing to learn a few new-to-you things.
 There are resources to help you figure it out, including step-by-step comprehensive documentation.
 The DIY part of OpenAPS is important, because there’s no customer service if it breaks or stops working – you’ll have to fix it yourself.
 So the building process is valuable because you’ll be well-equipped to figure out what might have stopped working (and why!) once you have a working closed loop implementation.

 Will my pump work with OpenAPS?

 Will my CGM work with OpenAPS?

 - Most CGMs work with OpenAPS, including: Dexcom G4 (including with Share); Dexcom G5; Dexcom G6, Medtronic CGMs, and other commercially available CGMs.